The idea of playing piano by number has been around for a long time.

 In the 1950’s, there was the Emenee organ, a keyboard which had numbers printed on the keys, and a book of songs “by number” to go with it.
-There were even “play by color” products.
-The concept was always to find a quick way to get people started playing the keyboard.
+There was also the “Magnus Chord Organ” which used roughly the same numbered system.

 Talk to most conventional piano teachers and they’ll say that music is serious and difficult, and piano cannot be made easy for beginners.

-The truth is that piano students have historically had an 90+% quit rate.
+The truth is that conventional piano students, using only reading music at first, have historically had an 90+% quit rate.
 More than 9 out of 10 quit within the first year!